-- The Association prepares a 30-year business plan which is updated and approved on an annual basis.
+- ١. The Group prepares a 30-year business plan which is updated and approved on an annual basis.
 The most recent business plan was approved in June 2025 by the Board.
 As well as considering the impact of a number of scenarios on the business plan the Board also adopted a stress testing framework against the base plan.
-The stress testing impacts were measured against loan covenants. with mitigating actions potential identified to reduce expenditure. - II.
-The Board, after reviewing the Association forecasts for 2025/26 and the Association's medium-term financial position as detailed in the 30-year business plan, is of the opinion that the Association have adequate resources to continue to meet their liabilities over the period of 12 months from the date of approval of the financial statements (the going concern assessment period).
+The stress testing impacts were measured against loan covenants. with potential mitigating actions identified to reduce expenditure. - The Board, after reviewing the II.
+Group and Association forecasts for 2025/26 and the Group's mediumterm financial position as detailed in the 30-year business plan, is of the opinion that the Group Association have adequate resources to continue to meet their liabilities over the period of 12 months from the date of approval of the financial statements (the going concern assessment period).

-Consequently, the Board are confident that the Association will have sufficient funds to continue to meet their liabilities as they fall due for at least 12 months from the date of approval of the financial statements and therefore have prepared the financial statements on a going concern basis.
+Consequently, the Board are confident that the Group and Association will have sufficient funds to continue to meet their liabilities as they fall due for at least 12 months from the date of approval of the financial statements and therefore have prepared the financial statements on a going concern basis.